 Can you make Black Forest Cupcakes without alcohol?

-Please note - the liquid in the can of cherries on its own will not be flavourful enough to make a 'Black Forest' flavour.
+Please note - the liquid in the can of cherries on its own will not be flavourful enough to make a 'Black Forest' flavor.

 Recipe